shihankanungo/shihankanungo.github.io/courses.md

 ## Combinatorics and Graph Theory

-> "Counting pairs is the oldest trick in combinatorics...
-Every time we count pairs, we learn something from it." --- Gil Kalai
+> "Counting pairs is the oldest trick in combinatorics... every time we count pairs, we learn something from it." --- Gil Kalai

 - **MATH 279A** *Graph Theory*.
 Fall 2024.
 SJSU (A+)<br>
   <small>Graphs, digraphs, trees, networks, connectedness, eulerian circuits, hamiltonian cycles, graph embeddings, matchings, factorizations, graph colorings and Ramsey theory.</small> <br>